jewettaij/jacobi_pd/README.md

 **jacobi_pd** has been
 [tested](.travis.yml)
-for accuracy and memory safety over a wide range of matrix sizes, matrix and vector types, eigenvalue magnitudes (and degeneracies).
+for accuracy and memory safety over a wide range of array types, matrix sizes, eigenvalue magnitudes (and degeneracies).

 This code has not yet been profiled or benchmarked.